Albert Howard

 Sir Albert Howard CIE (8 December 1873 – 20 October 1947) was an English botanist.
 His academic background might have been botany.
 While working in India he was generally considered a pathologist; this more than likely being the reason for his consistent observations of the value of compost applications being an increase in health (of the whole system).
 Howard was the first Westerner to document and publish the Indian techniques of sustainable agriculture.
 After spending considerable time learning from Indian peasants and the pests present in their soil, he called these two his professors.
 He was a principal figure in the early organic movement.
-He is considered by many in the English-speaking world to have been, along with Rudolf Steiner and Eve Balfour, one of the key advocates of ancient Indian techniques of organic agriculture.
+He is considered by many in the English-speaking world to have been, along with Eve Balfour, one of the key advocates of ancient Indian techniques of organic agriculture.